fsfe/reuse-tool/README.md

 ## Usage

-First, read the [REUSE
+First, read the [REUSE tutorial](https://reuse.software/tutorial/).
+In a
-recommendations](https://reuse.software/practices/).
-In a nutshell:
+nutshell:

--   Include the texts of all used licenses in your project.
+1. Put your licenses in the `LICENSES/` directory.
--   Add a comment header to each file that says `SPDX-License-Identifier:
+2. Add a comment header to each file that says `SPDX-License-Identifier:
-     GPL-3.0-or-later`.
--   Add a comment header to each file that says `SPDX-FileCopyrightText: $YEAR $NAME`.
+   GPL-3.0-or-later`, and `SPDX-FileCopyrightText: $YEAR $NAME`.
 You can be flexible with the format, just make sure that the line starts with `SPDX-FileCopyrightText:`.

-Once you have taken those steps (again, read the actual recommendations for better instructions), you can use this tool to verify whether your project is fully compliant with the REUSE recommendations.
+3. Verify your work using this tool.

 To check against the recommendations, use `reuse lint`:

     ~/Projects/reuse-tool $ reuse lint
     [...]

     Congratulations!
 Your project is compliant with version 3.0 of the REUSE Specification :-)

+This tool can do various more things, detailed in the documentation.
+Here a short summary:

+- `addheader` --- Add copyright and/or licensing information to the header of a file.

+- `download` --- Download the specified license into the `LICENSES/` directory.

+- `init` --- Set up the project for REUSE compliance.

+- `lint` --- Verify the project for REUSE compliance.

+- `spdx` --- Generate an SPDX Document of all files in the project.

 ### Run in Docker